History of Gibraltar

+Gibraltar is a British overseas territory and city.
 Since 1985, Gibraltar has undergone major changes as a result of reductions in Britain's overseas defence commitments.
-Most British forces have left the territory, which is no longer seen as a place of major military importance.
-Its economy is now based on tourism, financial services, shipping and Internet gambling.
-Gibraltar is largely self-governed, with its own parliament and government, though the UK maintains responsibility for defence and foreign policy.
-Its economic success had made it one of the wealthiest areas of the European Union.
+Most British forces left the territory, and its economy is based on tourism, financial services, shipping and Internet gambling.
+Gibraltar is largely self-governed and has its own parliament, although the UK maintains responsibility for its defence and foreign policy.
+It has become one of the wealthiest areas of the European Union.